Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 #### Sql_Trigger_MaxBatchSize

-This controls the maximum number of changes sent to the function during each iteration of the change processing loop.
+The maximum number of changes sent to the function during each iteration of the change processing loop.

 #### Sql_Trigger_PollingIntervalMs

-This controls the delay in milliseconds between processing each batch of changes.
+The delay in milliseconds between processing each batch of changes.

 #### Sql_Trigger_MaxChangesPerWorker

-This controls the upper limit on the number of pending changes in the user table that are allowed per application-worker.
+The upper limit on the number of pending changes in the user table that are allowed per application-worker.
 If the count of changes exceeds this limit, it may result in a scale out.
 The setting only applies for Azure Function Apps with runtime driven scaling enabled.
 See the [Scaling](#scaling-for-trigger-bindings) section for more information.

 ### Scaling for Trigger Bindings